Protection of Aircraft

-Chapter 1: An Introduction to High Voltage Phenomena, deals with the nature of high voltage electrical sparks and arcs and with related processes of electric charge formation, ionization, and spark propagation in the air.
+Chapter 1: An Introduction to High Voltage Phenomena, deals with the nature of high voltage electrical sparks and arcs and with related processes of electric charge formation, ionization, and spark propagation in air.
 All of these are factors that affect the way that lightning leaders attach to an aircraft and the way that the hot return stroke arc affects the surface to which it attaches.
 The material introduces practices and terms used for many years in the electric power industry, but which are not commonly studied by those dealing with aircraft.
-These terms and practices have, however, affected the tests and practices used to evaluate the direct effects of lightning on aircraft
+These terms and practices have, however, affected the tests and practices used to evaluate the effects of lightning on aircraft.

-Chapter 2: The lightning Environment provides an elementary description of cloud electrification and lightning strike formation, and follows with statistics of cloud-to-earth lightning parameters from which the aircraft lightning design and test standards have been derived.
+Chapter 2: The Lightning Environment provides an elementary description of cloud electrification and lightning strike formation, and follows with statistics of cloud-to-earth lightning parameters from which the aircraft lightning design and test standards have been derived.
 The user of this book is urged to study these two introductory chapters before proceeding with later sections of the book.
 The treatment of these topics is on an elementary level and is aided by simple illustrations, which should enable those with only a limited background in electricity to proceed to an adequate understanding of important principles.

-Chapter 3: Aircraft Lightning Attachment Phenomena and Chapter 4: Lightning effects on Aircraft introduce the reader to the basic mechanisms of naturally occurring and aircraft initiated lightning strikes.
+Chapter 3: Aircraft Lightning Attachment Phenomena and Chapter 4: Lightning Effects on Aircraft introduce the reader to the basic mechanisms of naturally occurring and aircraft initiated lightning strikes.
 The flight conditions when strikes have most frequently occurred, and the types where of affects these strikes may have on the aircraft may be reviewed.
-Only a very brief mention is made of the potential lightning effects here, since these are the topics of most of the later chapters
+Only a very brief mention is made of the potential lightning effects here, since these are the topics of most of the later chapters.

-Chapter 6: Direct Effects Protection and Chapter 7 – Fuel System Protection contain the basic elements of protection designed for the airframe, fuel tanks, and fuel system components.
+Chapter 6: Protection Against Physical Effects and Chapter 7 – Fuel System Protection contain the basic elements of protection designed for the airframe, fuel tanks, and fuel system components.
 The methods presented here are basic approaches, and many variations on these, too numerous to describe in this book, have been successfully used.
 The reader is cautioned that all candidate designs should be tested, especially those that do not have a successful history of prior use.
 Fuel vapor ignition remains one of the most serious lightning hazards, and should be given careful attention in any design and certification program.
 It is not possible to verify adequacy of fuel system protection without lightning testing of fuel tanks and systems.

 Chapters 8 through 17 focus on protection of electrical and avionic systems against indirect effects and form the basis for our course, Lightning Protection of Avionics.
 As with all aspects of electromagnetic interference and control, the prevention of damage and interference from lightning becomes more and more critical as aircraft evolve.
 Most of the navigation and control functions aboard modern aircraft place a computer between the pilot and the control surfaces or engines, often without mechanical backup.
 This makes it essential that the computer and control equipment be designed to prevent damage or upsets by lightning.
 Control of these indirect effects requires coordination between those who design the air-frame and its interconnecting wiring, those who design avionic systems and those who oversee the certification process, Part of the overall control process requires the selection of transient design levels and application of suit-able test standards and practices.